 When the Integrated Project Team (IPT), Program Office or independent oversight offices determine the Performance Baseline scope, schedule, or cost thresholds will be breached, the Program Office is required to conduct an independent and objective root cause analysis to determine the underlying contributing causes of cost overruns, schedule delays, and performance shortcomings.
-The root cause analysis will be provided to the PME as part of the rebaselining process to inform the PME's decision of whether to terminate or proceed with the project.
+A formal corrective action plan shall be developed by the Program Office to address root causes resulting in a project performance baseline deviation.
+The corrective action plan shall be submitted to the PME for approval, and along with the root cause analysis, inform the PME's decision during the BCP approval process.
+The root cause analysis and corrective action plan will be provided to the PME as part of the rebaselining process to inform the PME's decision of whether to terminate or proceed with the project.
 Corrective actions shall be identified and presented to the PME for action approval.